Courtesy can mean a lot. It goes a long way in day-to-day life — and even longer in the context of customer service.

 2. Practice active listening.

 Hashing out a problem with a customer is a two-way street.
 If you want them to listen to you, you have to listen to them.
 It's crucial to learn and refine your active listening skills.
 Gently interject with short phrases, like "yes," "okay," "I see," or "go on" to facilitate the conversation.
 Let the customer finish speaking before troubleshooting.
-Ask questions, and rephrase their explanations of their problems in your own words.
+Ask questions, and rephrase their explanations of their issues in your own words.

 Customer courtesy doesn't mean much if the customer doesn't feel like they're being heard.
 Active listening shows you're doing just that.
-It lets them know you care about them and the problem at hand.
+It lets them know you care about them and the concern at hand.

 3. Commit to every problem — even the ones you solve all the time.

-As a support rep, it's almost a given that more than one customer will come to you with the same problem.
+As a support rep, it's almost a given that more than one customer will come to you with the same issue.
 Sometimes, you're so used to addressing that repeat issue that you can seem jaded when solving it for customers.
 It's tempting to take your foot off the gas in these cases, but you can't.
-You have to treat every problem with urgency and compassion — even the ones that come up all the time.
+You have to treat every issue with urgency and compassion — even the ones that come up all the time.

 Customer courtesy occurs on a personal level, and you have to treat every customer accordingly.
 Give them a full, personalized support experience that they'll want to talk about — no matter what problem they come to you with.